 I have seen firsthand how Aliquippa has declined.
 My parents and relatives tell the stories about how wonderful and bustling the town was before the decline of the steel industry and the closing of the mill.

-It is because of these stories and memories that I feel drawn to tell the story of Aliquippa and its people.
-The immigrants who came to Aliquippa came with dreams of a better life.
+It is because of these stories and memories that I feel drawn to tell the story of Aliquippa and the other former steel towns near Pittsburgh.
+The immigrants who came to these town came with dreams of a better life.
 For a time it seemed as though those dreams would be found in the streets of their new home.
 Many of the people living there today are doubting that those dreams still exist.